Skip to main content

 Architecture

-The Monsido architecture has a hierarchy composed of interactions between different models.
+The Optimize architecture has a hierarchy composed of interactions between different models.
 First in the chain is a User who can log in.

 Afterwards are Agreements, which tie together 1 User and 1 Account.